jnieuwenhuijzen/team-dao/README.md

 TeamDAO is a DAO contract that allows teams of any size to manage their teams' composition and member voting power through a fixed number of proposals.
 The proposals can be adopted by means of quorum majority of the members of the team.

 Members can also propose on self created multiple-choice questions, each team question governed with a unique time-constrained and ERC20 compliant voting token.
 For each vote a new set of tokens is created and distributed among the team members.
-Members will be able to cast their vote by timely sending amount of tokens to the address(es) of choice.
+Members will be able to cast their votes by timely sending token amounts to the address(es) of choice.

 *Todo: The GUI for creating/sending/showing votes is not implemented yet*